jbannick/hellokata-java/src/modules/custom_images/hellomodusinglib2/README.md

 It may be run only on computers using the same operating system, though not necessarily the same release, as the computer on which you built this app.

-The HACK consists of adding a module-info.class file to the eventbus JAR.
+The HACK consists of adding a module-info.class file to the commons.csv JAR.

 To do this, we:

-1. Extract into a work directory the entire eventbus JAR
+1. Extract into a work directory the entire commons.csv JAR
-2. Use the Java jdeps tool to generate from the eventbus JAR a module-info.java file into that work directory
+2. Use the Java jdeps tool to generate from the commons.csv JAR a module-info.java file into that work directory
 3. Compile that module-info.java file using the Java 9 or greater JDK
-4. Update the eventbus JAR by inserting the resulting module-info.class file
+4. Update the commons.csv JAR by inserting the resulting module-info.class file

 To build and run this app: